-Assemblies involve an element of positive praise and celebration, with each teacher giving explicit praise, along with celebrations such as Star Award, Effort Cup, Governor's Cup, Growth Mindset award, Fair Play cup and the Arts Cup, to pupils with a specific focus e.g. showing perseverance.
+Assemblies involve an element of positive praise and celebration, with each teacher giving explicit praise, along with celebrations such as Virtue of the Week, Effort Cup, Growth Mindset award, Fair Play cup and the Arts Cup, to pupils with a specific focus, linked to our virtue e.g. for demonstrating co-operation.

 We recognise the importance of positive comments, respectful interactions and role role modelling for the children.
-The school expects all adults - staff, parents and Governors - to employ this in our relationships with each other, as well as with our pupils.
+The school expects all adults - staff, parents and